teaganrm/AVC/README.md

 Without a way to simulate UART commands, the program will send an error code looking for a connection to the /dev/ttyTHS1 port.

-## Software
+## Running the Program
-Once all the hardware is set up, the program can be run with:
+Once all the hardware is set up, navigate to the directory in which it is downloaded and run this command: ` python3 avc.py `

+Please note that the realsense_depth.py code is initializing the camera and needs to be in the same directory as avc.py for everything to work properly.